cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 		To download use 'bosh download public stemcell <stemcell_name>'.

-1. Download a public stemcell. *NOTE, in this case you do not use the micro bosh stemcell.*
+1. Download a public Stemcell. *NOTE, in this case you do not use the micro bosh Stemcell.*

 		bosh download public stemcell bosh-stemcell-0.1.0.tgz

-1. Upload the downloaded stemcell to micro BOSH.
+1. Upload the downloaded Stemcell to micro BOSH.

 		bosh upload stemcell bosh-stemcell-0.1.0.tgz